Byte-Walker/ponditi-overflow-fr/README.md

 - display all answers of a question

 ## Bug List :

 - Remove profile mini while clicking outside
 - check whether input field is empty or not before posting
-- fix spacing in the search modal
+- fix spacing in the search modal => done